 Here’s my current thinking on this type of testing

-Families across the country often come to me after they have explored and exhausted all of the local, regional and Federal resources available — without getting any answers (in an effort to identify the source(es) of a variety of health impacts for their children or for their entire families):
+Families across the country often come to me after they have explored and exhausted all of the local, regional, and federal resources available — without getting any answers (or identifying the source(es) of a variety of health impacts for their children or their entire families):

-- In most cases these families have already spoken with their local health departments (cities, states, counties) and not found answers.
+- In most cases, these families have already spoken with their local health departments (cities, states, counties) and have not found answers.

-- In almost every case, they have done extensive testing (both of their bodies and their homes) — and still not found answers.
+- In almost every case, they have done extensive testing (both of their bodies and their homes) and still have not found answers.

 - In some cases, families have been referred directly by a physician or someone at a health department who is familiar with my work

-I am found (probably 99% of the time – for the portion of my work where I help families one-on-one) by families at the end of an incredibly exhaustive search in their journey looking for answers about a particular ailment, cluster of symptoms, or as-yet unidentified source of confirmed exposure to heavy metals.
+I am found (probably 99% of the time — for the portion of my work where I help families one-on-one) by families at the end of an incredibly exhaustive search in their journey looking for answers about a particular ailment, a cluster of symptoms, or as-yet-unidentified source of confirmed exposure to heavy metals.

 And what’s Tamara’s role in all of this?

 - Plastic food packaging (especially peanut butter jars and similar)

 - Synthetic bedding (pillows, mattresses, and blankets made of synthetic fibers or filled with Poly-fil)